Treatment for psychosis involves:

 - psychological therapies

-Treatment for psychosis will vary, depending on the underlying cause.
-You'll receive specific treatment if you have a mental health condition as well.
+Treatment for psychosis will depend on the underlying cause.
+You'll receive specific treatment if you have another mental health condition as well.

 Antipsychotic medicines are usually recommended as the first treatment for psychosis.
 They work by blocking the effect of dopamine, a chemical that transmits messages in the brain.

-Antipsychotics can usually reduce feelings of anxiety within a few hours of use.
+Antipsychotics can usually reduce feelings of anxiety and distress within a few hours of use.
 But they may take several days or weeks to reduce psychotic symptoms, such as hallucinations or delusional thoughts.

 Antipsychotics can be taken by mouth (orally) or given as an injection.
 There are several slow-release antipsychotics, where you only need one injection every 2 to 6 weeks.

-Antipsychotics can have side effects.
+Antipsychotics can cause side effects.
 Not everyone will experience them.
 Their severity will differ from person to person.

 Side effects can include: